isaacmg/fb_scraper/readme.md

 ## Instructions

 To get the ID of a Facebook group go [here](https://lookup-id.com) and input the url of the group you are trying to scrape.
 Pages you can just use after the slash (i.e. http://facebook.com/paddlesoft would be paddlesoft).

+### Update we have switched to using a DB for recording information.
+Please see documentation for revised instructions.

 ### Docker
 We recomend you use our Docker images as it contains everything you need.
 For instructions on how to use our Dockerfile please see the [wiki page](https://github.com/isaacmg/fb_scraper/wiki/Docker-Image).
 Our Dockerfile is tested regularly on Codefresh so you can easily see if the build is passing above.

 ### Running Locally